 The Wedding at Cana (or The Wedding Feast at Cana) is a massive oil painting (666 cm × 990 cm – 262 in × 390 in) by Paolo Veronese, the Italian late-Renaissance or Mannerist painter.
 He is most famous for large history paintings of both religious and mythological subjects.
 The painting is on display in the Musée du Louvre in Paris, where it is the largest painting in that museum’s collection.

-Painted in 1562-1563, was also collaboration with the architect Andrea Palladio, the work depicts the Wedding Feast at Cana, a miracle story from the Christian New Testament.
-In the story, Jesus and his disciples were invited to a wedding celebration in Cana in the Galilee.
+Painted in 1562-1563, was also a collaboration with the architect Andrea Palladio, the work depicts the Wedding Feast at Cana, a miracle story from the Christian New Testament.
+In the story, Jesus and his disciples were invited to a wedding celebration in Cana in Galilee.
 Towards the end of the feast, when the wine was running out, Jesus commanded servants to fill jugs with water, which he then turned into wine (his first miracle of seven, as recounted in the Gospel according to John).

 The small orchestra in the middle of the painting contains the artists of the time: the musicians are from the left to the right Paolo Veronese himself with a tenor viol, Jacopo Bassano with the treble cornett, Tintoretto with the violin and Titian with the bass viol.

 Tiziano Vecelli or Tiziano Vecellio (c.
 1488/1490 – 27 August 1576), known in English as Titian, was an Italian painter, the most important member of the 16th-century Venetian school.
 He was born in Pieve di Cadore, near Belluno (in Veneto, Republic of Venice).
 During his lifetime he was often called da Cadore, taken from the place of his birth.
-Other writers contemporary to his old age give figures which would equate to birthdates between 1473 to after 1482.
+Other writers contemporary to his old age give figures which would equate to birthdates between 1473 and 1482.
 He reached the old age of possibly between 88 or 94, or even more – according to different sources.

-Tintoretto (born Jacopo Comin, late September or early October, 1518 – May 31, 1594) was an Italian painter and a notable exponent of the Renaissance school.
-For his phenomenal energy in painting he was termed Il Furioso.
-His work is characterized by its muscular figures, dramatic gestures, and bold use of perspective in the Mannerist style, while maintaining color and light typical of the Venetian School.
+Tintoretto (born Jacopo Comin, late September or early October 1518 – May 31, 1594) was an Italian painter and a notable exponent of the Renaissance school.
+For his phenomenal energy in painting, he was termed Il Furioso.
+His work is characterized by its muscular figures, dramatic gestures, and bold use of perspective in the Mannerist style while maintaining color and light typical of the Venetian School.

 Jacopo Bassano (1510 – 14 February 1592), known also as Jacopo dal Ponte, was an Italian painter who was born and died in Bassano del Grappa near Venice, from which he adopted the name.
 A pupil of Bonifazio Veronese’s, he painted mostly landscapes and genre scenes.
 Bassano’s pictures, and those of his two sons, Leandro Bassano and Francesco Bassano the Younger, who followed him closely, were very popular in Venice because of their depiction of simple country life.
 Bassano is considered to be the first modern landscape painter.

-- The Wedding at Cana on wikipedia
+- The Wedding at Cana on Wikipedia

-- Titian on wikipedia
+- Titian on Wikipedia

-- Tintoretto on wikipedia
+- Tintoretto on Wikipedia

-- Jacopo Bassano on wikipedia
+- Jacopo Bassano on Wikipedia